dippindots/Object-Oriented-Language-Comparison/Comparison.md

   #### User-defined Exceptions
   * **Create your own exceptions**

+    We need to extend the predefined Exception class to create our own Exception.
+These are considered to be checked exceptions.
+We can define our own Exception class as below:
+    ```Java
+    class MyException extends Exception {
+    }
+    ```
+    For example:
+    ```Java
+    class MyException extends Exception{
+       String str1;
+       MyException(String str2) {
+          str1=str2;
+       }
+       public String toString(){
+          return ("Output String = "+str1) ;
+       }
+     }
+     ```
+     In order to throw user defined exceptions, throw keyword is being used.
+In this tutorial, we will see how to create a new exception and throw it in a program using throw keyword.

   * **The Throws/Throw Keywords**

     If a method does not handle a checked exception, the method must declare it using the _throws_ keyword.
 The _throws_ keyword appears at the end of a method's signature.
 You can throw an exception, either a newly instantiated one or an exception that you just caught, by using the _throw_ keyword.
 The _throws_ keyword is used to postpone the handling of a checked exception and the _throw_ keyword is used to invoke an exception explicitly.